VikParuchuri/boston-python-ml/index.md

 * We can start with any "training set" of text and associated scores.
   * ie Reddit posts and scores, essays and scores, books and the names of the authors who wrote them.
-* The goal is to "train" a model that can map future input text to a score/category without being told what it is (prediction)
+* We "train" a model that can map future input text to a score/category without being told what it is (prediction)

 --- .class #id